Teammates.ai Launches Next-Generation AI Workforce, Closes New Round of Funding

 Date

-(MENAFN- Asdaa-amman) Amman, Jordan – January 14, 2025) – After a successful round of funding, Teammates.ai launches a category-defining platform that drastically transforms the way businesses operate.
+(MENAFN- Asdaa BCW) After a successful round of funding, Teammates.ai launches a category-defining platform that drastically transforms the way businesses operate.
 Previously known as Uktob.ai, the rebranded platform builds on its experience in artificial intelligence (AI) agents, enabling businesses to use AI to take on entire job functions through Autonomous AI Teammates.

 This announcement marks a significant milestone for the company.
 The rebranding to Teammates.ai coincides with a strategic shift to provide enterprise-grade AI solutions and an expanding collection of Teammates.
 The first Teammate, Raya, was launched in 2024, focusing on customer service.
 Its capabilities include voice calling, inbox management, and seamless software integration allowing it to effectively support every function of the role.